 He graduated from the American University of Sharjah with a B.A. in International Relations.
 He has a M.A. in Diplomacy and International Affairs from Zayed University in Abu Dhabi which he completed with Distinction, and has taken postgraduate courses at New York University’s College of Law in New York City, which he completed with honors.
 He was awarded a masters honors certificate from NYU's college of Law in New York.
 He is fluent in Arabic and English.

 Ivo has more than twenty-five years of experience at the crossroads of international, national and local strategy, policy and programming.
 He has been working on counterterrorism, countering violent extremism (CVE), social cohesion, and civic integration.
 Throughout his life Ivo has lived in the Netherlands, Indonesia, India and the United Arab Emirates.
 He has worked in government, the private sector and a multilateral organization.

 Prior to joining Hedayah, Ivo was the Dutch Director for Counterterrorism Policy and Strategy reporting directly to the National Coordinator for Counterterrorism and Security for more than five years.
 In this capacity he was responsible for the development and implementation of the first National Counterterrorism strategy, Dutch counterterrorism- and CVE policy, and coordinating bilateral and multilateral cooperation (UN, EU, GCTF).

-The past twelve years he was involved in strategic international stakeholder engagement and frequently acted as an expert speaker, moderator and representative at international conferences and meetings on CT and CVE.
+The past fifteen years he was involved in strategic international stakeholder engagement and frequently acted as an expert speaker, moderator and representative at international conferences and meetings on CT and CVE.

 Ivo was selected for the two-year Leadership Development Program of the Senior Executive Service of the Dutch government and joined the Senior Executive Service shortly after.
 When he started at Hedayah he had been a member of the Dutch Senior Executive Service for more than eight years.